jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 What is written and read by a command are actually pre- and post-conditions of the command.

-Only when you are editing a command, the pre- and post-conditions of the command have to be determined.
+Only when you are editing a command, the pre- and post-conditions of the command might be determined.
 The pre- and post-conditions do not change once you’ve published, versioned, the command.
 Once you are done designing, the input-output configuration might be stored within the command.
 Remember that the *structural* input and output is different from what a command might actually read and change.

 #### Compared IO

 In a command definition you only know which *structure elements* a command accesses, and not yet what specific objects.
 But from the structure elements used by the command, you can already see whether commands *might* be in each other's way.
 This opens up possibilities to exclude or confirm, that commands might be in each other’s way.
 When parameters of different reading and writing commands are tied to the same object reference and they are accessing the exact same structure elements, you can be pretty sure they might be in each other’s way.
 But when you are accessing different object references, you can’t be sure whether accessing *different* object references means accessing *different* objects.
 The two object references may be referring to the same object all the same.
 Even though automatic containment of objects might indicate which object references represent the same object, this can not be seen in the diagram expression of a command *definition*, because objects are not filled in yet.

-And then you have to look if there is any overlap in what one command writes and the other commands reads.
+And then you might look if there is any overlap in what one command writes and the other commands reads.
 The overlap might prove a possible read-write dependency.
-The order of the two commands might affect the outcome, so that might prove that you *have to* indicate an outcome dependency or a negative statement of outcome dependency.
+The order of the two commands might affect the outcome, so that might prove that you *might* indicate an outcome dependency or a negative statement of outcome dependency.
 Or when a *different* object reference of the same class is consulted, that you *might* need to indicate outcome dependency.

 When you don’t consider volatile concurrency, then when sub-commands follow the same structure paths starting at the same object, you are pretty sure, when the same object might be accessed.
 But in a volatile concurrency situation you are never entirely sure, unless you lock the data.
 But those are concurrency issues, which are for later.